-(1) Scheme responsible for the protection of your deposit
+Scheme responsible for the protection of your deposit

 Your deposit is covered by a statutory deposit guarantee scheme.
-If insolvency should occur, your eligible deposits would be repaid up to \in 100,000.
+If insolvency should occur, your eligible deposits would be repaid up to €100,000.

-(2) General limit of protection
+General limit of protection

 If a covered deposit is unavailable because a credit institution is unable to meet its financial obligations, depositors are repaid by the DGS.
-This repayment covers a maximum $\leq 100,000$ per person per credit institution.
+This repayment covers at maximum €100,000 per person per credit institution.
 This means that all eligible deposits at the same credit institution are added up in order to determine the coverage level.
-If, for instance, a depositor holds a savings account with $\leq 90,000$ and a current account with $\leq 20,000$, he or she will only be repaid $\leq 100,000$.
+If, for instance, a depositor holds a savings account with €90,000 and a current account with €20,000, he or she will only be repaid €100,000.

-(3) Limit of protection for joint accounts
+Limit of protection for joint accounts

-In case of joint accounts, the limit of $\leq 100,000$ applies to each depositor.
-However, eligible deposits in an account to which two or more persons are entitled as members of a business partnership, association or grouping of a similar nature, without legal personality, are aggregated and treated as if made by a single depositor for the purpose of calculating the limit of $\leq 100,000$.
+In case of joint accounts, the limit of €100,000 applies to each depositor.
+However, eligible deposits in an account to which two or more persons are entitled as members of a business partnership, association or grouping of a similar nature, without legal personality, are aggregated and treated as if made by a single depositor for the purpose of calculating the limit of €100,000.